This post contains affiliate links.

 - Improved child safety

-With the help of an improved speed controller and a little know-how, you can convert almost any Power Wheels toy vehicle into a fully functional mini go-kart.
+With the help of an improved speed controller and a little know-how, you can convert almost any electric toy vehicle into a fully functional mini go-kart.
 With the help of improved brakes, a variable throttle, and an upgraded start/stop switch, you can also make a modified Power Wheels toy safer and more reliable.

 Let's delve a little more deeply into each of these steps to ensure that your upgrade project goes smoothly.
 Before you get started, you may want to fetch your screwdrivers, a small tray for loose screws, and your ESC components.